-Many products contain a variety of amino acids along with various forms of creatine in the same mixture.
+Many products contain a variety of amino acids along with various forms of creatine in the same formula.
 But should you be mixing them?

 Our expert advisors are at hand to keep you in the loop…